-In October 2021, we entered into a license agreement with Novartis to obtain a non-exclusive license to lipid technology that we are using in connection with the research and development of certain product candidates, including VERVE-201.
-As consideration for the license and rights granted under the agreement, we made a one-time, non-refundable, upfront payment of \$0.8 million during the year ended December 31, 2021.
-The license agreement requires us to pay up to an aggregate of \$10.0 million in clinical and regulatory milestones and \$35.0 million in sales-based milestones for products that incorporate the licensed lipid technology.
+In October 2021, we entered into a license agreement with Novartis, or the Novartis License Agreement, to obtain a non-exclusive, worldwide license, with the right to sublicense through multiple tiers, to lipid technology that we are using in connection with the research and development of certain product candidates, including VERVE-102 and VERVE-201.
+Under the license, we have the right to research, develop, make, have made, use, import, offer for sale, sell, and otherwise commercialize one or more products using the licensed lipid technology for the prevention and treatment of CVD and metabolic diseases and certain additional indications.

+As consideration for the license and rights granted under the Novartis License Agreement, we made a one-time, non-refundable, upfront payment of \$0.8 million during the year ended December 31, 2021.
+The Novartis License Agreement requires us to pay up to an aggregate of \$10.0 million in clinical and regulatory milestones and \$35.0 million in sales-based milestones for products that incorporate the licensed lipid technology.
+We will be required to pay royalties at a low single digit percentage based on quarterly net sales of licensed products sold by us, our affiliates or our sublicensees.
+Such royalty payments are subject to reduction if we obtain a license from a third party under technology relating to the licensed technology under the agreement.
+Any such royalties are payable on a country-by-country and licensed product-by-licensed product basis until the expiration of the last to expire valid claim of the licensed patents.